JacobCWBillings/PublicSphereTech/README.md

 #### Impact:

-### Milestone 2: Sustainable Business: AI assisted Proposal Generation and Review
+### Milestone 2: Sustainable Business: AI assisted Proposal Generation and Review (months 2-5)
 The focus of milestone 2 is to build a sustainable business, while also furthering our group's capacities to facilitate multi-agent negotiations.
 One clear community to orient towards is exactly the market of small groups engaged in very detailed negotiations: i.e. the market of grant (or proposal) authorship and review.
 This community faces several key hurdles which are well-served by more adept information I/O: